Human trafficking in Palau

-Palau is a transit and destination country for an undetermined, but relatively small, number of women from countries in the Asia-Pacific region who are subjected to trafficking in persons, specifically forced prostitution and, to a lesser extent, men from the Philippines, China, and Bangladesh who are in conditions of forced labor.
-Some employers recruit foreign men and women to work in Palau through fraudulent representation of contract terms and conditions of employment.
-These foreign workers willingly migrate to Palau for jobs in domestic service, agriculture, or construction but are subsequently coerced to work in situations significantly different from what their contracts stipulated – excessive hours without pay, threats of physical or financial harm, confiscation of their travel documents, and the withholding of salary payments are used as tools of coercion to obtain and maintain their compelled service.
-Some women migrate to Palau expecting to work as waitresses or clerks, but are subsequently forced into prostitution in karaoke bars and massage parlors.
-Non-citizens are officially excluded from the minimum wage law making them vulnerable to involuntary servitude and debt bondage.
+In 2010, Palau was a transit and destination country for an undetermined, but relatively small, number of women from countries in the Asia-Pacific region who are subjected to trafficking in persons, specifically forced prostitution and, to a lesser extent, men from the Philippines, China, and Bangladesh who were in conditions of forced labor.
+Some employers recruited foreign men and women to work in Palau through fraudulent representation of contract terms and conditions of employment.
+These foreign workers willingly migrated to Palau for jobs in domestic service, agriculture, or construction but were subsequently coerced to work in situations significantly different from what their contracts stipulated – excessive hours without pay, threats of physical or financial harm, confiscation of their travel documents, and the withholding of salary payments were used as tools of coercion to obtain and maintain their compelled service.
+Some women migrated to Palau expecting to work as waitresses or clerks, but were subsequently forced into prostitution in karaoke bars and massage parlors.
+Non-citizens were officially excluded from the minimum wage law making them vulnerable to involuntary servitude and debt bondage.

-The Government of Palau does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
+In 2010 the Government of Palau did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so.
 Available information suggests that the extent of Palau’s trafficking problem continues to be modest.
-Although the government began useful actions to address trafficking during the previous reporting period, in the past year it did not make similar efforts to prosecute trafficking offenders, identify victims, ensure victims’ access to appropriate victim services, or educate the public on the dangers of human trafficking.
-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+Although the government began useful actions to address trafficking during the previous reporting period, in 2009 it did not make similar efforts to prosecute trafficking offenders, identify victims, ensure victims’ access to appropriate victim services, or educate the public on the dangers of human trafficking.

+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017 and 2023.